Mile Wide creates beer inspired by downtown

 Mile Wide Brewery & Taproom, 119 E. Second St., has created a beer inspired by downtown.

-“The District Light” will be released at 4 p.m.
+“The District Light” was released at 4 p.m.
 Thursday, Scott Shreffler, co-founder of Mile Wide Beer Co., said in a news release.

 The District is an area of Owensboro where people can carry open alcoholic beverages outside the places they bought them within four blocks of the Ohio River and nearly a mile along it from J.R.
 Miller Boulevard to as far west as Poplar Street.